Skip to main content

 })

-// A place without a currentLocalizedText or a currentLocalizedText with { title: null } will render:
+// A place without a currentLocalizedText, or one with { title: null }, renders:

 // { id: 1234, title: 'Untitled' }

-customAttribute is used for arbitrary data transformation.
-It is especially useful for rendering or leveraging passthrough data into the serialized output. customAttribute always requires the openapi option.
+The customAttribute method is for arbitrary data transformation.
+It's especially handy for leveraging passthrough data. customAttribute always requires the openapi option:

 export const PlaceForGuestsSerializer = (place: Place, passthrough: { locale: LocalesEnum }) =>